Twice in one year, Carvins Cove spillway roars with record rain

 "It can withstand 14 feet of water coming over the entire structure, both the spillway and the dam, before we would risk any type of structural problems," she said.

-After thrashing trees and dropping into Carvin Creek, Wednesday's floodwaters worked their way down stream, inundating roads, and backyards like Tony Meader's.
+After thrashing trees and dropping into Carvin Creek, Wednesday's floodwaters worked their way downstream, inundating roads and backyards like Tony Meader's.

 "It popped up like three foot within, I don't know, about an hour or so," he said.
 "My wife said it was almost up to the bridge.
 I couldn't believe it."